openshift-pipelines/pipeline-service/ci/docs/continuous_integation.md

 To bypass deletion of the test cluster, delete the `destroy-cluster.txt` file in created in the root of the cloned repository.
 There is a 15 minutes window to log onto the container running the `destroy-cluster` step and delete the file.

 ### Login to the ROSA with HCP cluster
 When the test cluster is remained, to access the test cluster, you can go to the task named `deploy-cluster` to find the content of kubeconfig and login username/password.

-### Debugging the plnsvc-setup task
+### Debugging the run-plnsvc-setup task
-When the CI failed during the plnsvc-setup task, you can ssh to the ci-runner pod in the test cluster to manually execute `dev_setup.sh` to debug the task.
+When the CI failed during the run-plnsvc-setup task, you can ssh to the ci-runner container in the test cluster to manually execute `dev_setup.sh` to debug the task.
 For example

 ```
 $ oc -n default rsh pod/ci-runner